What is the source of program funding?

 Visit www.Ready.NOLA.gov for information on renter's rights and guidance related to evictions, especially following a disaster.

-Who can apply for assistance from the Louisiana Emergency Rental Assistance Program?
+Who could apply for assistance from the Louisiana Emergency Rental Assistance Program?

-Both renters and landlords within the 57 parishes where the Louisiana ERAP is administered can apply.
-Generally, both parties will be required to provide information during the application process.
+Both renters and landlords within the 57 parishes where the Louisiana ERAP is administered could apply for consideration of an eligible renter.
+Both parties were requested to provide information during the application process.

 What are the Fair Market Rent values for my parish?